Moving In: FALL 2025

 Bicycles

 Racks designated for bicycle storage are provided throughout campus and within each residential community.
 Bicycles stored anywhere else are subject to impound.
-To see the type of bike storage available in your building, go to Explore the Buildings.
+To see bike storage available in your building, go to Explore the Buildings.
 We also encourage you to register your bike with University Police.

 Keep Your Stuff Safe